elastic/elastic-otel-java/docs/get-started.md

 * `OTEL_EXPORTER_OTLP_ENDPOINT`: The full URL of the endpoint where data will be sent.
 * `OTEL_EXPORTER_OTLP_HEADERS`: A comma-separated list of `key=value` pairs that will be added to the headers of every request.
-This is typically this is used for authentication information.
+This is typically used for authentication information.

 You can find the values of these variables in Kibana's APM tutorial.
 In Kibana: